 Understanding Generative and Discriminative Models: Which One Should You Choose?

-As these models become more accessible and user-friendly, they can empower individuals and organizations to use the power of AI in various applications, positively impacting industries, innovation, and society as a whole.
+As Generative AI models become more accessible and user-friendly, they can allow you to use the power of AI in various applications, positively impacting industries, innovation, and society as a whole.

 OpenAI's GPT